linux-system-roles/auto-maintenance/README.md

                      regex.
                      In addition, 'fedora.linux_system_roles:NAMESPACE.COLLECTION' is in the
                      mapping, 'fedora.linux_system_roles' is converted to 'NAMESPACE.COLLECTION'.
+--meta-runtime /path/to/runtime.yml
+                     This is the path to the collection meta/runtime.yml - the default is
+                     $HOME/linux-system-roles/auto-maintenance/lsr_role2collection/runtime.yml.
 --extra-script /path/to/executable
                      This is a script to use to do custom conversion of the role.
 For example, to convert uses of filter plugins to FQCN.
 If you do not specify anything,